-For details on how to file an MBHP Appeal and receive services during the Appeal process, please visit https://www.masspartnership.com/pdf/MBHPInternalAppeal Process52311.pdf or call MBHP.
+For details on how to file an MBHP Appeal and receive services during the Appeal process, please visit masspartnership.com/member/ GrievancesAppeals.aspx or call MBHP.

 D. Expedited (fast) Appeals

 If you have an urgent medical or behavioral health need and you think the normal timeframes for the Appeals process is too long, you, your representative, or your health care provider can ask MassHealth or MBHP to process your Appeal more quickly.
 This is called an Expedited (or fast) Appeal.